giovanni-challenge/challenge/README.md

 # Challenge

-The VM provisioning is performed through Terraform, it is free and it is a widely known and adopted tools for IaS with several providers.
+The VM provisioning is performed through Terraform, it is free and it is a widely known and adopted tools for IaC with several providers.
 VMs will run on KVM.

 ## Initial steps
 Move to the "images" folder and download and resize the Ubuntu server image: